-Products that meet the performance criteria (PDF, 91 KB) will be listed once it is determined that all Award criteria have been satisfied.
+Products that meet the performance criteria (PDF, 91 KB) will be listed on the Qualifed Product List once it is determined that all Award criteria have been satisfied.
 Manufacturers can submit documentation for eligible air-to-water heat pumps products to EmergingTech@energystar.gov.

 Benefits of ENERGY STAR Emerging Technology Award-Winning Systems:

 Typical air source heat pumps take heat from outside air using a refrigerant.
 ATW heat pumps transfer this heat to a fluid outdoors – typically water or a mix of water and glycol – and transport this fluid into a home to provide space heating through hydronic distribution (e.g., radiant floor, radiator, or baseboard water circulation systems).
 These systems can also be used in a cooling mode creating chilled fluid and running it through an air coil to distribute air conditioning to a home or business.
 While the ATW heat pump market is small in the U.S., it is well established in Europe and China, with a global market of about 1.7M units/year1.